MikeHopley/ftl-ships-strategy/index.md

 ### Balance Mod

 Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
 This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.
-Therefore suns may be *safer* than other fights!

 ## Zoltan C